-Recordings from 40 male native speakers of Spanish (holding a spontaneous conversation) were taken at a sampling rate of 44,100 Hz and 16 bits using HQ microphones in an isolated room.
-The distribution of speakers was as follows: 7 MZ pairs, 5 DZ pairs, 4 pairs of non-twin siblings and 4 pairs of controls (non-relatives).
-Spontaneous fillers (long vowels maintained for more than 200 ms around vowel [ɛ] produced inadvertently by speakers of Spanish in words like "que", "de", or in hesitation marks like "eeh..." etc.) were used in the study.
-Each speaker was recorded twice (2 sessions) separated by a 3-week interval.
-Speech recordings were around 10 min long.
-An average of 8-10 fillers was extracted from each recording.
+Recordings from 40 male native speakers of Spanish (spontaneous conversation) were taken at a sampling rate of 44,100 Hz and 16 bits using HQ microphones in an isolated room.
+The distribution of speakers was: 7 MZ pairs, 5 DZ pairs, 4 pairs of non-twin siblings and 4 pairs of controls (non-relatives).
+Spontaneous fillers (long [ε] vowels maintained during more than 200 ms produced by speakers in words like "que", "de", or in hesitation marks like "eeh..." etc.) were used in the study.
+Recordings from two sessions separated by a 3-week interval were taken per speaker.
+Speech recordings were around 10 min long, an average of 8-10 fillers found in each recording.